sky-shiny/smolder/README.md

 Request Options
 ===============

+Inputs accept all verbs that requests does, in the same format for convenience.

-Request Option | Description
+Inputs | Description
 ---------------|-------------
 name \* | name for the test
 protocol \* | tcp, http, https or noop port \* | 0 - 65535
-url | /url/path/to/resource.json
+uri \* | /url/path/to/resource.json
-method | GET, POST, PUT, DELETE, OPTION request_headers (recommended) |  header object to append to requests instansiation.
+method | GET, POST, PUT, DELETE, OPTION headers (recommended) |  header object to append to requests instansiation.
 The host header is probably the most likely requirement. username | basic auth username password | basic auth password cookie | cookie object to append to requests instansiation data | data for POST or PUT. file | provide dummy "filename" and dummy "content" as json arguments.
-Uploads the content as filename to the specified host. validate_cert | Should we verify the ssl cert when making an https request?
-Defaults to False.
+Uploads the content as filename to the specified host. verify | Should we verify the ssl cert when making an https request?
+Defaults to False. allow_redirects | Follow links.
+Defauts to False so that you can be explicit about the redirect. timeout | timeout for the request.
+Defaults to 30

 *: required

 Response Options
 ================

-Response Test Options | Description
+Outcomes | Description
 ----------------------|-----------------------------
 response_body_contains | PASS if string in body. response_body_doesnt_contain | FAIL if string in body.